Jalan (TV series): Plot

 Nisha is forced to marry one of her cousins, but she runs away from her house and goes to Asfand's house where he welcomes her.
 A while later, Asfand's sister Kinza comes to Pakistan to visit him and sees Nisha with him in his house.
-His sister demands him to go and get Meenu from her home, but instead, she goes there and finds out about Nisha and Asfand's relationship.
+His sister demands him to go and get Meenu from her home as she went to her home after getting discharged from the hospital, but he didn't and Kinza goes herself to pick Meenu and finds out about Nisha and Asfand's relationship.
 Kinza slaps Asfand for his betrayal and calls him disloyal, which ends up in Asfand divorcing Misha in front of her family and Nisha, where Misha faints and is taken to the hospital, where she gives birth to her son, Hadi Asfandyar.

 Menu tries to get in contact with Ahmer to apologize for everything that happened, since she has realized Nisha was as bad as Ahmer described her, but he is in London for work, so his wife Areej picks up, which is a surprise to Misha who doesn't know Ahmer was married.
 Areej passes on to him that Meenu wants to apologize.

 After the birth of her son, Nisha calls Meenu about her upcoming nikkah with Asfand and tells her that if she comes, she should come without her son.
-Menu sits there and recalls her memories, spotting a container with gasoline in the room.
+Meenu sits there and recalls her memories, spotting a container with gasoline in the room.
 She ignites a fire on the balcony and jumps into it, in an attempt to end her life.
 Nisha and Asfand are married, after which Kinza announces that she will separate her part of the family's business and property shares.

 The unfortunate events continue for Misha's family, as Misha dies in the hospital.
 Ahmer tells himself that he will never forgive Nisha and Asfand after all the things they did to Meenu.
 Asfand and Nisha go on a honeymoon where Nisha finds out about Misha's death but does not care instead becomes happy.
 Asfand finds out about it as her sister Kinza was distributing zakat among the poor and needy.
 Asfand starts to see through the greedy side of Nisha after she accuses him of cheating with her because his sister has 51% of the property and business.
 He begins to regret the things he did to Meenu.
 Ahmer returns to Nisha's life after becoming rich and is still cold-hearted towards Areej.